Kayak Guesthouse Vacation • 5 Days

-Arrive around midday and move into the Rose Harbour Guesthouse.
-There are several rooms; two guests generally share each room in this cozy and rustic establishment.
-Occasionally, a vacant room in the guesthouse becomes occupied by visiting travellers during your stay.
+Arrive in Rose Harbour around midday and move into the guesthouse.
+Two guests share each room in this informal and rustic establishment.

 The guesthouse's indoor sink has running cold water.
 The hot running water is located at the ingenious wood-fired shower facility a few steps away.

-After lunch in Rose Harbour on day two, we provide an orientation to the kayaks and embark on an afternoon paddle.
+After lunch in Rose Harbour on day one, we provide an orientation to the kayaks and embark on an afternoon paddle.

 Days Two to Four

 There are numerous and varied day-trip possibilities from Rose Harbour.
-Kayaking options include sheltered local excursions, as well as more challenging adventures to Hecate Strait and toward the Pacific outer coast.
-Ride the current down Houston Stewart Channel as we paddle to the Gordon Islands to explore the lagoon at the centre of this delightful island cluster.
-Kayak up Rose Inlet and hike through the magnificent rainforest to a picturesque waterfall.
+Kayaking options include sheltered local excursions, as well as slightly more challenging adventures to Hecate Strait, or toward the Pacific coast.
+Ride the tide through Houston Stewart Channel as we explore the many beaches, islands and waterways within this vibrant, remote region.

-Walk along shorelines to witness the vast array of marine life clinging to the inter-tidal regions.
-Discover the rich bio-diversity existing between sea and forest.
+Walk along shorelines to witness the vast array of marine life clinging to inter-tidal zones.
+Discover the rich bio-diversity thriving in the surrounding old-growth rainforests.

 Visit the ancient Haida village of Ninstints on Anthony Island.
 This extraordinary historical settlement is a United Nations World Heritage Site, also known as SGang Gwaay.
 Numerous totem poles overlook the village and longhouse ruins are still visibly prominent.

 Haida Watchmen on the island can explain the carvings on the poles and provide insightful interpretations of the village and their ancestors who once lived there.
-We spend several hours exploring the site and experiencing the sense of mystery that lingers in this ancient village.
+We spend several hours exploring the island and experiencing the sense of mystery that lingers in this ancient village.

-The speedboat arrives in Rose Harbour and the group transports to Sandspit, touring the coastline of Gwaii Haanas along the way.
-At the end of the day, you are returned to Seaport B&B.
+After a morning paddle on our last day, the speedboat arrives in Rose Harbour.
+The group transports to Sandspit, touring the coastline of Gwaii Haanas along the way.
+At the end of the day, you are returned to Seaport B&B, or another Sandspit accommodation of your choice.

 - What is Included - Kayak Guesthouse Vacation